 By America we mean the continent, so as we mentioned above that’s hiring a car in the USA, Canada, The Caribbean, North America, Central America and South America.
 (Some countries like Cuba, are not covered but you can check the full list on our Worldwide Plus page).

 When it comes to hiring a car in America, the rules around car hire insurance are slightly different (versus hiring in Europe and some other countries around the world).
 Residents of each nation are able to use their own car insurance to cover them for rented vehicles.
 However, as a non-resident, this isn’t the case.
 Most rental companies will offer limited cover or no cover at all.

 You will be able to purchase additional cover at the car hire desk however this can be a costly addition to the rental package.
-That’s where insurance4carhire.com can help.
-In this guide we’ll explain the cover you’ll need whilst travelling across the pond and how our policy can provide that cover.
+That’s where insurance4carhire can help.
+In this guide we’ll explain the cover you’ll need whilst hiring a car in America.

 You’ll need three types of cover to ensure you are fully protected: